elliothatch/zine-machine/README.md

 It uses a raspberry pi zero w to drive the receipt printer over bluetooth and receive input from buttons. the python script `zine-machine.py` sends commands to the printer over a serial connection, using the module  [python-escpos](https://github.com/python-escpos/python-escpos)

 #  usage
-Create directories in `categories/` to add new categories. `.zine` files placed in a category's directory are randomly selected when the button bound to that category is pressed.
+Create directories in `zines/` to add new categories. `.zine` and `.txt` files placed in a category's directory are randomly selected when the button bound to that category is pressed.

 ## .zine files
 A zine file is a text file (UTF-8) containing an optional metadata header followed by the text of a zine.